mxzheng/TrojViT/README.md

 - We propose a new attack framework, *TrojViT*, to breach the security of ViTs by creating a novel, stealthy, and practical ViT-specific backdoor attack TrojViT.

-- We evaluate *TrojViT* on vit, deit ans swin transformer.
+- We evaluate *TrojViT* on vit, deit and swin transformer.

 <p align="center">